pmok3/wordle/README.md

 Here's how I did it.

 # Wordle clone
 The actual Wordle game is played directly in the console.
-For me, most of my development takes place in Anaconda's Spyder so that's exactly where I "played" Worlde.
+For me, most of my development takes place in Anaconda's Spyder so that's exactly where I "played" Wordle.
 A bit lacking in the graphics department, I know.
 But it gets the job done.

 Development of "the game" itself was quite simple, and the entire section of code where the actual "game" takes place is a simple while loop that makes sure you haven't guessed incorrectly 6 times.